 Abstract: Despite legislators’ incentives to respond to their constituents’ opinions on salient issues, they often take positions at odds with public opinion in their districts.
 These gaps in dyadic representation can arise because of politicians’ perceptions of which constituents will hold them accountable for their actions in office and of their potential future electoral opponents.
 Using original survey data from more the 3,000 candidates running for state legislative office in 2014 and 2016, I document American politicians’ beliefs about important factors influencing electoral accountability.
 To test to whom politicians believe they must be responsive, I survey their perceptions of which citizens are most likely to vote and pay attention to their actions in office.
 I find asymmetries in politicians’ beliefs about to whom they must be accountable.
 Politicians perceive the partisan makeup of their districts fairly accurately but overestimate the Republican share of the district’s residents.
 Candidates from both parties underestimated Democratic turnout in 2014.
 In a conjoint experiment, candidates from both parties believed that Republicans and citizens with conservative issue positions were more likely to turn out and to pay attention to what they do in office.
 Republican candidates are also more likely to fear losing in future primary elections than Democrats are.
 Candidates’ perceptions suggest that they would strategically respond more to conservative constituents, possibly exacerbating asymmetric polarization.

-Having Their Cake and Eating It, Too: Why Local Party Leaders Don’t Support Nominating Centrists. (with David Broockman, Nicholas Carnes and Melody Crowder-Meyer).
-Conditionally accepted at British Journal of Political Science.
+Why Local Party Leaders Don’t Support Nominating Centrists. (with David Broockman, Nicholas Carnes and Melody Crowder-Meyer).
+British Journal of Political Science, forthcoming.
 A previous version of this paper was: "Who's a Good Candidate?
 How Party Gatekeepers Evaluate Potential Nominees."

 Abstract: Would giving party leaders more influence in primary elections in the U.S. decrease elite polarization?
 Some scholars have recently argued that political party leaders tend to support centrist candidates (in the hopes of winning general elections).
 In contrast, we argue that many local party leaders—especially Republicans—may not believe that centrists perform better in elections and therefore may not support nominating them.
 We test this argument with an origi- nal survey of 1,118 county-level party leaders.
 In experiments, we find that local party leaders most prefer nominating candidates who are similar to typical co-partisans, not centrists.
 Moreover, given the choice between a more centrist and more extreme candidate, they strongly prefer extremists, with Democrats doing so by about 2 to 1 and Republicans by 10 to 1.
 Like- wise, in open-ended questions, Democratic party leaders are twice as likely to say they look for extreme candidates relative to centrists.
 Republican party leaders are five times as likely.
 Potentially driving these partisan differences, Republican leaders are especially likely to believe that extremists can win general elections and overestimate the electorate’s conservatism by double digits.